What is a quality manual?

 See this short and clear sample quality procedure from one of our quality manuals.
 (Contrast that with the ghastly one above)

 PS.
-Samples of clear and short Quality Manuals are in our DIY ISO 9001 Kit.
+Samples of clear and short documents, including manuals, are in our DIY ISO 9001 Kit.

 Author: Jane Bennett